Harriet Hageman: Political positions

-Hageman calls herself an unyielding conservative.
+Hageman calls herself an "unyielding conservative".
 During her gubernatorial campaign, she claimed that government was too pervasive in American lives, to the point that it was replacing "community, the organizations you belong to, and family support."
 Along similar lines, during her congressional campaign, she highlighted her past work in "defending our great state against the excess of government".
 She argued that as part of her plan to "protect Wyoming", her priorities would be "energy independence, regulatory reform, restor[ing] power to the states, protection of our southern border and enforcement of our immigration laws."
 She added that while in Congress, she would "focus on what is in the best interest of the United States, and, specifically, what is in the best interest of Wyoming."
-Hageman is a vocal supporter of the fossil fuel industry, saying at an August 2022 campaign event that coal is an "affordable, clean, acceptable resource that we all should be using".
+She believes the framers of the Constitution intended for "the Legislative Branch—and only the Legislative Branch" to make law.